lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 ![Blogging](/assets/images/posts//2018/10-setup-jekyll-cover.png#post-cover)

 Setting up your own blog is a very easy task to do, especially nowadays.
-With the help of Jekyll, Ruby, GitHub Pages and TravisCI it really is just a matter of some couple of minutes.
+With the help of Jekyll, Ruby, GitHub Pages and Travis CI it really is just a matter of some couple of minutes.
 Plus it's totally free!
 In this article I will show you step by step how I did set up my own personal blog.
 Beside my own blog you can find some example GitHub Pages sites [here](https://github.com/jekyll/jekyll/wiki/sites) to get a feeling on how your own blog could look.